-Because the type of license an advisor has determines what kind of financial advice he/she can give you.
-Let me repeat.
+The type of license an advisor has determines what kind of financial advice he/she can give you.

-In all fairness, there is another huge benefit to becoming a CFP that far eclipses the training itself.
-The designation creates fiduciary responsibility.
+There is another huge benefit to becoming or working with a CFP that far eclipses the training itself.
+The designation creates fiduciary responsibility to the client.

 This means CFPs have to put clients’ interests first.
 If a CFP knowingly acts in any other way, he/she breaks that fiduciary responsibility and can lose the designation.
-This doesn’t guarantee that every CFP you meet is going to be Sister Teresa with an adding machine, but it does set a higher standard.
+This act also exposes the CFP to liability.
+A broker or insurance agent doesn’t have that same standard or liability.
+Of course, this doesn’t guarantee that every CFP you meet is going to be Sister Teresa with an adding machine, but it does set a higher standard.

-Bottom line – the CFP is a great designation to have.
+Working with a CFP designee can be a smart move.
 It demonstrates commitment, the need for comprehensive planning and the supreme importance of putting clients’ needs first.
-Will it teach you how to manage money?
-No. Will it teach you how to help clients put a financial plan together?
+Will it teach someone how to manage money?
+No. Will it teach them how to help clients put a financial plan together?
 Not really.
 Will it help someone starting in this profession build their business?
 Nope.

-Tomorrow I’ll discuss how insurance agents and stockbrokers work.
-On Wednesday, I’ll talk about Registered Investment Advisors.
+I’ll discuss how insurance agents and stockbrokers work soon.
+Afterwards, I’ll talk about Registered Investment Advisors.
 Then, I’ll close the series by bringing it all together to tell you how to choose a financial planner.
-Again, even if you aren’t ever going to become a professional advisor, I encourage you to tune in.
-I will give you the inside scoop on how different advisors operate, and that will help you avoid working with the wrong advisors.
+I encourage you to tune in for entire series.
+I will give you the inside scoop on how different advisors operate, and that will help you avoid working with the wrong people.

 OK.
 I’ve spent a lot of time putting this post together.
 Now it’s your turn.
 If you have a financial advisor, please call her up.
 Ask her if she is a CFP.
 If so, great.
 Ask why.
 If not, ask why not.
 Let me know what you find out.